Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

--  If you have the `opaclanguagesdisplay <#opaclanguagesdisplay>`__ preference set to display language options in the public catlaog, then this preference will allow you to control where the language selector shows.
+-  If you have the :ref:`opaclanguagesdisplay`
+preference set to display language options in the public catlaog, then this preference will allow you to control where the language selector shows.
 You can choose to show it only on the top or bottom or in both places.

-`opaclayoutstylesheet <#opaclayoutstylesheet>`__
+.. _opaclayoutstylesheet-label:

+opaclayoutstylesheet
 ''''''''''''''''''''''''''''''''''''''''''''''''

 Default: opac.css